 To help a senior loved one with vision impairment, these tips from Life’s At Home Care can help:

 - Provide them with reading magnifiers or glasses.
 Seniors often like to read newspapers or books.

 - Install lights and grab bars in the bathroom, stairways, and hallways.
 Seniors need to see where they’re going and have something to hold on to prevent falls.

 - Arrange the window curtains during the day to allow light to illuminate the house.
 Seniors can see the environment better if the sunlight can reach the inside of the house.

 - Place large labels on their medicine containers.
 As a Medicaid provider in Virginia, we want your seniors to take the right medication to preserve their good health.

 We hope you find these tips helpful.
 If you want to share your ideas on how to care for a person who is living with vision impairment, please do so by leaving comments in the comment section below.

-If you know families whose elderly are in need of in home aide in Virginia, please share our blog with them so that they will know their options.
+If you know families whose elderly are in need of top rated Portsmouth companion care, please share our blog with them so that they will know their options.